ScottyB/ac-js2/README.md

  * Completion of variable and function names in current scope
  * Popup documentation for variables and function names in buffer

-**Experimental yansippet integration with auto-complete-mode**
+**Experimental yansippet integration**

-Sometimes you want to expand a function's definition on completion and other times you just want to complete the function's name.
-To achieve this `ac-js2-expand-function` has been added to `ac-completing-map` bound to `C-e`.

-When auto-complete-mode shows a popup scroll to the completion you want and press `C-e` to expand it.
-Expansion will only work when yasnippet is installed (no setup is required) and for functions.
+Recently added `ac-js2-expand-function` that will expand a function's parameters bound to `C-c C-c`.
+Expansion will only work if the cursor is after the function.

 **Note:** Navigation only works if the definition is in the same file.